victorrgds/documentation/content/en/security_platform/cloud_workload_security/agent_expressions.md

 open.file.path == "/etc/shadow" && file.path not in ["/usr/sbin/vipw"]
 ```

-## Event
+## Triggers
-Events correspond to types of activity seen by the system.
-The currently supported set of event types is:
+Triggers are events that correspond to types of activity seen by the system.
+The currently supported set of triggers is:

 | SECL Event           | Type             |  Definition                           | Agent Version |
 |----------------------|------------------|---------------------------------------|---------------|